 This can lead to lots of clients settling quickly just to get the case done.
 They might not think long and hard about the terms.
-They might consider throughly all the ins and outs of what they are agreeing to get the case done.
-They also might not consider the long-term effects.
+They might not consider thoroughly all the ins and outs of what they are agreeing to get the case done.
+They also might not consider the long-term impact.

-They might not even consider all the variables that go into child support and spousal maintenance — and whether they can apply.
+They might not even consider all the variables that go into child support and spousal maintenance — and whether the numbers were fairly and accurately calculated.
 They might just agree to something to get the case done.